-1 Connect a current probe (e.g. Fluke i410, optional) between the 4-mm banana jack inputs and the conductor to be measured.
+Connect a current probe (e.g. Fluke i410, optional) from the 4-mm banana jack outputs to the conductor to be measured.

-Ensure that the red and black connectors correspond to the red and black banana jack inputs.
+Ensure that the red and black probe connectors correspond to the red and black banana jack inputs.
 (See Figure 16.)